 Sometimes, using current events can work well for brands.
 For example, let's say a topic is in the news that you think relates with what you do.
 So you make a video talking to your audience about it, as well as your own views/analysis.

 These type of social media videos help you easily connect with the audience on an emotional level.
 But it’s more than simply wishing your audience.
 It works when you start important conversations around the events.

 For example, look at this social media marketing video from Giant Ant, its a collection of beautiful frames with a holiday theme that keeps you engaged and delivers pocket full of JOY:)

 Such animated video content can create a very high impact and brand recall in a short amount of time for your business.

 People love to engage with shapes, colors, and different textures that compel their intellect to consume for wider perception.
 Also, some studies prove that there are 10X higher chances of engagement as visual cues trigger emotions.

-Animated explainer videos can become a new voice for your brand as consumers will recognize your presence in an altogether different light.
+Animated social media videos can become a new voice for your brand marketing as consumers will recognize your presence in an altogether different light.

 Even your most complex business ideas, technical aspects, and new product launches can be explained in a simplified, animated way, and can enhance your brand engagement like never before.

 There’s no other kind of content that sticks in your mind other than stunning visual animation or a funny short video, isn’t it?
 Also nowadays, we see living examples of how any viral short video can leave its influence on our mind playing in loop 24/7.